-- 110.4a The term "permanent card" is used to refer to a card that could be put onto the battlefield.
+- 110.4.
+There are five permanent types: artifact, creature, enchantment, land, and planeswalker.
+Instant and sorcery cards can't enter the battlefield and thus can't be permanents.
+Some tribal cards can enter the battlefield and some can't, depending on their other card types.
+See section 3, "Card Types." - 110.4a The term "permanent card" is used to refer to a card that could be put onto the battlefield.
 Specifically, it means an artifact, creature, enchantment, land, or planeswalker card. - 110.4b The term "permanent spell" is used to refer to a spell that will enter the battlefield as a permanent as part of its resolution.
 Specifically, it means an artifact, creature, enchantment, or planeswalker spell. - 110.4c If a permanent somehow loses all its permanent types, it remains on the battlefield.
 It's still a permanent. - 110.5.
 Some effects put tokens onto the battlefield.
 A token is a marker used to represent any permanent that isn't represented by a card. - 110.5a A token is both owned and controlled by the player under whose control it entered the battlefield. - 110.5b The spell or ability that creates a token may define the values of any number of characteristics for the token.
 This becomes the token's "text."
 The characteristic values defined this way are functionally equivalent to the characteristic values that are printed on a card; for example, they define the token's copiable values.
 A token doesn't have any characteristics not defined by the spell or ability that created it.

 Example: Jade Mage has the ability " $\{2\}\{G\}$: Put a 1/1 green Saproling creature token onto the battlefield."
-The resulting token has no mana cost, supertype, expansion symbol, rules text, or abilities.
+The resulting token has no mana cost, supertype, rules text, or abilities.